nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

         nrns_2 == nest.NodeCollection([11, 12, 13])  # True

 Test of membership
-    You can test if a NodeCollection contains a certain GID
+    You can test if a NodeCollection contains a certain node ID

     ::